ooni/jafar/README.md

         Transport to be used with the upstream DNS (default "dot") -dns-proxy-hijack value
-        Register keyword triggering redirection to 127.0.0.1
+        Register keyword triggering redirection to 127.0.0.1 -dns-proxy-ignore value
+        Register keyword causing the proxy to ignore the query
 ```

 The `-dns-proxy-address` flag controls the endpoint where the proxy is